Rapinoe fuses politics, pay and tech with World Cup win

 "A lot can be done to popularize our sport a bit more, like the men's World Cup is kind of seen as a destination even for those that aren't pure football fans," said Sarai Bareman, FIFA's head of women's soccer.
 "We need to do a lot more to promote the game to attract that kind of fan."

-While the host for the 2026 men's World Cup was picked last year, FIFA has yet to pick the destination for its next women's showpiece and the decision could be delayed again.
+While the United States, Canada and Mexico were picked last year as joint hosts of the 2026 men's World Cup, FIFA has yet to pick the destination for its next women's showpiece in four years and the decision could be delayed again.

 The FIFA Council was due to make the pick in March but Infantino said Friday the bidding process might have to be re-opened after revealing plans to expand the tournament from 24 to 32 teams.